oven-sh/bun/README.md

 ### Loader API Reference

-Bun's loader API is loosely based on [esbuild](https://esbuild.github.io/plugins).
+Bun's loader API interface is loosely based on [esbuild](https://esbuild.github.io/plugins).
+Some esbuild plugins "just work" in Bun.

+At the core of the loader API are `filter` and `namespace`. `filter` is a RegExp matched against import paths. `namespace` is a prefix inserted into the import path (unlike esbuild, Bun inserts the prefix into transpiled output).
+For example, if you have a loader with a `filter` of `\.yaml$` and a `namespace` of `yaml:`, then the import path `./myfile.yaml` will be transformed to `yaml:./myfile.yaml`.

 **`plugin` function**